Significance & Impact

 Hoover’s core of scholarly talent is supplemented by visiting fellows.
 Visiting fellows are generally employed at universities and policy institutes in the United States or abroad but may also be public policy practitioners, government officials, or foreign dignitaries.
 Visiting fellows collaborate on research projects with senior fellows, participate in institutional initiatives, conduct independent research, present lectures, support conferences, and participate in other activities.

 Hoover Fellows are doctoral recipients in the early stages of their academic profession who each have a unique opportunity to develop a career path at Hoover, conduct innovative research, and contribute to the intellectual life of the Institution and the greater Stanford community.
-After ten years of exceptionally high performance in the program, these scholars are eligible for a promotion to the ranks of the senior fellowship.

 National Security Affairs Fellows